proyecto26/TheJobInterviewGuide/BEHAVIORAL_QUESTIONS.md

 - Describe a situation where you had to complete a task/goal, and you could achieve it.
 - Give me an example of a time when you disagreed with a colleague.
 - Tell me about a time when you had to provide constructive feedback to a team member.
-- Other situations aligned with the previous values.
 - Prepare sticky notes.

 ## Examples